 This course reviews the three major mental illnesses, identifies appropriate assessment techniques and discusses the appropriate treatment of these patients, to include the physical and chemical restraint of violent patients.
+Prerequisite: current certification as paramedic.

 ALS/OTEP Allergies & Anaphylaxis • 0.3 Credits